Adèle Exarchopoulos

 Adèle Exarchopoulos (/fr/; born 22 November 1993) is a French actress.
-She had her career breakthrough starring as Adèle in the romance Blue Is the Warmest Colour (2013).
-At the 2013 Cannes Film Festival, she became the youngest person in the history of the festival to be awarded the Palme d'Or.
+She had her career breakthrough starring as Adèle in the romance Blue Is the Warmest Colour (La Vie d'Adèle, 2013); at the 2013 Cannes Film Festival, she became the youngest person in the history of the festival to be awarded the Palme d'Or.
 She won it with her co-star Léa Seydoux.

 Exarchopoulos won two César Awards for Blue is the Warmest Colour (2013) and All Your Faces (2023).
 She was also nominated for Cesars for her roles in Mandibles (2020) and Zero Fucks Given (2023).
 Her other notables roles feature her in such films as Racer and the Jailbird (2017), The White Crow (2018), Sibyl (2019), The Five Devils (2022), and Passages (2023).
 She voiced Ennui in the Pixar animated film Inside Out 2 (2024).

 Early life

 Exarchopoulos grew up in the 19th arrondissement of Paris, near the Place des Fêtes.
 Her mother is a French nurse.

 Her father is a French restaurant manager at the Palais omnisports de Paris-Bercy, film producer, and president of the company 1660 Productions.
 She is of Greek ancestry through her paternal great-grandfather, who was born there.